ylow/turicreate/userguide/recommender/choosing-a-model.md

 accurately evaluate the precision-recall of a model trained on explicit rating data, it's important to only include highly rated items in your test set as these are the items a user would likely choose.
-Creating such a test set can be done with a handful of SFrame operations and `tc.recommender.random_split_by_user`:
+Creating such a test set can be done with a handful of XFrame operations and `tc.recommender.random_split_by_user`:

 ```no-highlight